 It’s not perfect, so let go of the notion and don’t let it drive you crazy if you decide to tackle this one.
 It’s fun and that’s all that matters.

 The second best part to this whole insane little creation?
-The total cost for us with this teepee, was a whopping seven dollars.
+The total cost for us with this no sew teepee, was a whopping seven dollars.
 Why?
 Because we only paid for the wood.
 I decided to use this project as a fabric buster… Apparently I’m a little bit of a fabric hoarder in denial.
 I measure fabric for products like I do spaghetti and I’m all, what?
 It’s not three yards in a foot?
 Then I have enough fabric to cover a small village (or build a few teepees) and it sits in my cabinets for three years.
 Alas.
 Sigh.
 Digression.

 Consider this a little project to get your purge on.
 I even purchased two large drop cloths from the hardware store (which we will now be returning) but you could slice one up, and supplement with patterned fabrics in between.